eraofchaos/eraofchaos.github.io/Items/art_63.md

 ---
-title: "Item - Artifacts -  Orb of Tempestuous Fire"
+title: "Item - Artifacts -  Sandals of the Saint"
 permalink: /Items/art_63/
-excerpt: " Orb of Tempestuous Fire"
+excerpt: " Sandals of the Saint"
-last_modified_at: 2020-12-23
+last_modified_at: 2020-12-30
 lang: en
 ref: "art_63.md"
 toc: false